rehierl/abstract-properties/10-0-abstract-properties/_remarks.md

-- build upon the introduction of generic properties in the context of ordered sequences (total orders)
+- build upon the introduction of abstract properties in the context of ordered sequences (total orders)
-- point out the concept of generic properties in the context of node trees (partial orders)
+- point out the concept of abstract properties in the context of node trees (partial orders)

 order theory